How much will you need to retire?

 Find out more: Tax and pensions

-Even if you’re getting the state pension and aiming for a comfortable post-tax income of £24,000 per year, a lifetime income via an annuity will require a pot of nearly £250,000 according to our calculations.
+Even if you’re getting the state pension and aiming for a comfortable post-tax income of £26,000 per year, a lifetime income via an index-linked, joint-life annuity will require a pot of £370,000 according to our calculations.

 Annuity income will prove more expensive as the amount you get is guaranteed for the rest of your life.